Build Configuration Options¶

 arguments to CMake on the command line when CMake is called, or by setting

-options in a CMake cache file and passing that file to CMake.
-For example,
+options in a CMake cache file and passing that file to CMake using the

-The RAJA repository contains a collection of CMake cache files (or ‘host-config’ files) that may be used as a guide for users trying to set their own options.
-See RAJA Host-Config Files.
+The RAJA repository contains a collection of CMake cache files (we call them host-config files) that may be used as a guide for users trying to set their own options.
+See configopt-raja-hostconfig-label.

 Next, we summarize RAJA options and their defaults.